According to Illinois negligence law, suffering an injury on another individual’s premises can be a liability issue for the property owner.

 - The victim must have suffered damages like medical costs, lost wages, pain or suffering

-However, according to Illinois law, property owners are not automatically responsible for providing compensation to the injured victim.
-State tort law says that the defendant in the case must be responsible for injuries occurring on their property only when it can be proved they were at fault in causing the victim’s injuries.
+However, according to Illinois law, property owners are not automatically responsible for compensating the injured victim.
+State tort law says that the defendant must be responsible for injuries occurring on their property only when proving they were at fault in causing the victim’s injuries.

-Determining whether the accident was the fault of the property owner often requires extensive legal analysis.
-Because of that, many individuals will hire a reputable personal injury attorney that specializes in premise liability cases.
+Determining whether the accident was the property owner’s fault requires extensive legal analysis.
+Because of that, many individuals will hire a reputable personal injury attorney specializing in premise liability cases.

 Compiling Evidence to Support a Premises Liability Lawsuit Against a Homeowner or Property Owner